 - Can a participant stay after the end of the Institute?
 Yes.
 Under the terms of their J-1 visas, participants generally have up to 30 days after the end of the program to depart from the U.S. However, the participant must be aware that he/she is responsible for all arrangements and expenses after the end of the Institute and will no longer have ECA-sponsored health benefits.

 - Can a participant miss one part or component of the Institute?
 No. All participants are expected to participate in all scheduled lectures, events, site visits, trips, and activities.

 - How much money will participants need to bring for the program?
-The Study of the U.S. Institutes cover all costs of an individual’s participation including transportation, lodging, and meals.
-Generally, host institutions provide for meals through a combination of a cafeteria meal plan and a cash allowance to permit participants to cook or eat at local restaurants.
+The Study of the U.S. Institutes covers all costs of an individual’s participation including transportation, lodging, and meals.
+Generally, host institutions provide meals through a combination of a cafeteria meal plan and cash allowance to permit participants to cook or eat at local restaurants.
 Information on housing and meal arrangements will be provided by the host institution six weeks prior to the start of the Institute.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.
 Participants will receive a stipend to purchase books and research materials while in the United States.

 - Will applicants with disabilities be considered?
 Yes, the Study of the U.S. Branch welcomes nominations for individuals with disabilities.
 We are committed to working with our Institute hosts to arrange reasonable accommodations for all participants.